Financial Aid Basics

 Financial aid is the combination of gift, loan and/or work study assistance that is included in a financial aid award or package designed to help a student manage the cost of attending college.

-To be eligible to receive most types of financial assistance from CIM, you must register for a full-time class load.
-An undergraduate full-time load is 12 credit hours.
-Full-time load for graduate students is 9 credit hours.
+To be eligible to receive any CIM SCHOLARSHIP, students must register for full-time enrollment.
+Undergraduate full-time enrollment is 12 credit hours.
+Graduate level full time enrollment is 9 credit hours.

-Before receiving the first disbursement of any aid, all students must have on file with the Registrar’s Office their official final transcript from High School (or Home School or GED) as well as official final undergraduate college transcript for graduate students.
-These items are generally due no later than July 15.
+Before receiving the first disbursement of any aid, all students must have on file with the Registrar’s Office their official final transcript from High School (or Home School or GED) as well as official final undergraduate degree transcript for graduate students.
+Doctorate students must document their completion of Master's Degree.
+More details about the Admission Policy and prior transcript requirements may be found here.

 Basic student eligibility for Federal Student Aid requires a valid FAFSA and meet these requirements.

-While we do our best to meet as much need as possible, CIM cannot guarantee to meet all of your financial need.
-Awards may include a combination of scholarships, grants, loans, work study, or assistantships.
-Degree program, year of attendance, FAFSA EFC (Expected Family Contribution), CIM funding levels from the government and our institutional budget all are factors in determining how much we may award you from any type of aid.
+While we strive to allow all to be able to afford a CIM education, CIM cannot guarantee to meet the financial need of every student.
+Awards may include a combination of scholarships, grants, loans, work based awards.
+Degree program, year of attendance, FAFSA SAI (Student Aid Index), CIM funding levels from the government and our institutional budget all are factors in determining how much we may offer.

-As the above-mentioned factors change from year to year, the amount offered from each type of aid may vary, other than the CIM Scholarship, which is renewed at the same level each year for the normal duration of the program, assuming renewal deadlines are met and the student maintains satisfactory GPA, academic and artistic progress.
+As the above-mentioned factors change from year to year, the amount offered from each type of federal aid may vary.
+CIM Scholarship is renewed at the same level each year for the normal duration of the program, assuming renewal registration deadlines are met and the student maintains satisfactory GPA, academic and artistic progress.

 Prior to confirming the status as a confirmed new student, all international students are required by the U.S. Dept. of Homeland Security to document the ability to pay for the first year at CIM.
 It is required to obtain the I-20 needed to get the F-1 visa.
 While this requirement only pertains to ability to pay for the first year, please plan ahead and consider your ability to fund the additional year(s) of your CIM enrollment.